 Interview Phase 2 Non-serving mother Participant 12

 The mothers in this study found making decisions alone very stressful, particularly when the fear for their partner’s safety made them feel particularly emotionally vulnerable.
 They talked of a much more lengthy decision-making process and expressed a far greater reluctance to call the out-of-hours service when their partners were at home.
-Not only did they talk of deciding calling a health professional for advice sooner when their partner was absent, but they did so with much greater urgency.
+Not only did they talk of deciding to call a health professional for advice sooner when their partner was absent, but they did so with much greater urgency.
 Participants had a palpable sense of fear as they told of their experiences of their child being sick when their partner was away.
 The onus was on them to get their child “sorted” as quickly as possible.

 If I had a medical emergency in the middle of the night, if you’ve got your partner behind you, who is normally the voice of reason in our house, when I’m like – ‘Ooooh, they’ve all got meningitis!
 They are all going to die horribly!’
 And he’s like ‘Don’t be stupid, he’s hot and got eczema!’
 You are more likely to ring up for less serious things if you are on your own.